-Natal developed a system of political and legal dualism, whereby chiefly rule was en-trenched and customary law was codified.
+Natal developed a system of political and legal dualism, whereby chiefly rule was entrenched and customary law was codified.
 Although exemptions from customary law could be granted to the educated products of the missions, in practice they were rare.
-Urban residence was strictly controlled and political rights outside the reserves were effectively limited to white people.
-This system is widely regarded as having provided a model for the segregationism that would prevail in the 20th century.
+Urban residence was strictly controlled and political rights outside the reserves were effectively limited to whites.
+Natal's system is widely regarded as having provided a model for the segregationism of the 20th century.

 Natal's economy was boosted by the development of sugar plantations in the subtropical coastal lowlands.
-Indentured Indian labourers were imported from 1860 to work the plantations, and many Indian traders and market gardeners followed.
+Indian-indentured labourers were imported from 1860 to work the plantations, and many Indian traders and market gardeners followed.

 These Indians, who were segregated and discriminated against from the start, became a further important element in South Africa's population.
-It was in South Africa that Indian activist and leader Mohandas Karamchand Gandhi, also known as Mahatma Gandhi refined, from the mid-1890s, the techniques of passive resistance, which he later effectively practised in India.
-Although Indians gradually moved into the Transvaal and elsewhere, they remain concentrated in Natal.
+It was in South Africa that Mohandas Gandhi refined from the mid-1890s the techniques of passive resistance, which he later effectively practised in India.
+Although Indians gradually moved into the Transvaal and elsewhere, they remain concentrated mainly in Natal

 In 1853, the Cape Colony was granted a representative legislature in keeping with British policy, followed in 1872 by self-government.
-The franchise was formally non-racial, but also based on income and property qualifications.
-The result was that black and coloured people formed a minority of voters - although in certain places a substantial one.
+The franchise was formally non-racial but also based on income and property qualifications.
+The result was that Africans and 'coloured' people formed a minority - although in certain places a substantial one - of voters.

-What became known as the "liberal tradition" in the Cape depended on the fact that the great mass of Bantu-speaking farmers remained outside its colonial borders until late in the 19th century.
+What became known as the 'liberal tradition' in the Cape depended on the fact that the great mass of Bantu-speaking farmers remained outside its colonial borders until late in the 19th century.
 Non-racialism could thus be embraced without posing a threat to white supremacy.

-Numbers of black people within the Cape Colony had sufficient formal education or owned enough property to qualify for the franchise.
+Numbers of Africans within the Cape colony had had sufficient formal education or owned enough property to qualify for the franchise.
 Political alliances across racial lines were common in the eastern Cape constituencies.
 It is therefore not surprising that the eastern Cape became a seedbed of African nationalism, once the ideal and promise of inclusion in the common society had been so starkly violated by later racial policies.